GummyDonut/3d-origami-diagram-tool/README.md

 * ~~Undo/Redo history~~
   * Actions needed to be added per type
 * Full Screen button
+* Mouse co-ordinate system, figure out which square you are on
+* label indicate size of grid

 ### Maybe read into for later
 * Information about layers, possibly useful for manipulating text, or just simply adding layers
   * http://paperjs.org/tutorials/project-items/project-hierarchy/#active-layer
+  * This may be useful for like having a seperate text layer or a seperate grid layer

 ### Cool features for the future